Red Burns (album)

 Red Burns is the second album by the American experimental collective Standing on the Corner.
 It was released on September 11, 2017.

-The album features collaborations with their friends and the local New York creative community including MIKE, sLUms, EMC, Lila Ramani from Crumb.
+The album features collaborations with their friends and the local New York creative community including MIKE, sLUms, EMC, and Lila Ramani of Crumb.

 Release

 Red Burns was released through their official website on September 11, tying the album and the imagery to the duos connection to New York.
 Even though their previous album had also been released on the same date the previous year, they revealed that had happened by chance.
 Escobar detailed the importance of that date and being a New Yorker and the contrast of the sense of vulnerability in a city that otherwise has a very confident character.
 "As much as you love this place, it's very unforgiving and harsh.
 It's not easy.
 There are worse places to be, granted.
 I think [using the imagery of] the towers, that's the perfect way of saying that without saying that."